qkzk/fm/development.md

 - [x] FIX: after rename selection is lost
 - [x] FIX: rename shouldn't overwrite existing file
 - [x] Integrate Ueberzug-rs in src.
 Wasn't maintened anymore.
-- [ ] share a common ueberzug instance for all image drawing
+- [x] share a common ueberzug instance for all image drawing
   - [x] simplified ueberzug commands build
   - [x] where to attach it ?
 Display itself.
   - [x] how to call it ? as deep as possible, from Ueber inside preview
   - [x] problem: where to store the last modified image ? it should be stored in ueberzug itself...
 Doing so delegates the clearing to ueberzug itself.
   - [x] FIX: preview, quit preview, doesn't erease.
   - [x] display should draw the ueberzug image itself
-  - [ ] BUG: multiple previews are a mess
 - [x] refactor disk_space without using internal_settings.disks.collect as often
-- [ ] BUG: Camera folder crash.
-Can't reproduce
-- [ ] opening a video and focus is sticked to second pane : can't reproduce
 - [x] FIX: ssh sessions or whatever which can't create windows should try to ...
   - [x] don't create anything image related if user hasn't x11
 - [x] support other way of displaying image, sharing API :